-This dessert is super easy to make and the combination of strawberries with sweet and tender apples, is just perfection anytime, any occasion.
+This dessert is super easy to make, and the combination of strawberries with sweet and tender apples is perfect anytime, on any occasion.

 The perfect dessert to bring to your dessert table during the holiday season.
 Something a bit different with lots of flavors.

 Make this strawberry pie a bit more sinful by adding some chantilly and top it off with a sliced strawberry.
 Yummy!!

 Of all the apples on the market, my favorite for baking is Jonagold, Honeycrisp, Pink Lady, Braeburn, and Granny Smith apples.